 Several studies have demonstrated that many people with fibromyalgia have a sleep disorder known as alpha wave intrusion.
 This type of sleep disorder prevents the body from getting adequate rest during sleep.
 Experimental subjects who have had this type of sleep disorder artificially induced experience symptoms similar to that of fibromyalgia.
 Correcting this disorder has also been shown to help people with fibromyalgia.

-Natural therapies that help to normalize sleep include tryptophan, certain forms of vitamin B6, melatonin, and herbs such as valerian and scuttelaria.
+Other natural therapies that help to normalize sleep include herbs such as valerian and scuttelaria.

 Other nutrients which may be of benefit include Coenzyme Q10 (CoQ10) and vitamins B1 and E. CoQ10 is a vitamin like substance which may be deficient in people with fibromyalgia.
 It is a cofactor in the energy producing pathways in the body, and hence fatigue is a common symptom of deficiency.
 Some research has also shown abnormalities in the metabolism of vitamins B1, B6, and E in people with fibromyalgia.